Skip to Main Content

 1. Articles must be made publicly available in PubMed Central (PMC) no more than 12 months after the publication date.*

-2. There are four methods for getting papers into PMC, depending on the publication.
+2. There are four methods for getting papers into PMC.
+The method depends on the journal.

-3. NIH expects articles to be made compliant with the policy by three months after the official publication date.
-Compliance means the paper has a PMCID (unique identifier in PMC).
+3. NIH expects articles to be made compliant with the policy by three (3) months after the official publication date.
+Compliance means the paper has a PMCID (PMC unique identifier).

-• The PMCID is a different number from the PMID (PubMed identifier).
-See explanation.
+• The PMCID is different from the PMID (PubMed identifier) (see explanation).

-• A PMCID can be assigned before the paper is released to the public, thus a publication can be compliant even before it's publicly accessible.
+• A PMCID can be assigned before the paper is released to the public.
+Thus, a paper can be made compliant with the policy before it's publicly accessible.

-4. Principal Investigators are required to use My NCBI (and My Bibliography specifically) to report their publications in NIH progress reports.
-Publications should not be left off the report for compliance reasons.
-See My Bibliography & Progress Reports for additional details.
+4. Principal Investigators are required to use the My Bibliography tool within My NCBI to report their papers in NIH progress reports.
+Papers should not be left off the report for compliance reasons.
+See the My Bibliography & Progress Reports section of this guide for additional details.

-*NIH will be eliminating the 12-month embargo per federal guidance.
-The policy will be updated no later than December 31, 2024, with changes to be implemented no later than December 31, 2025.
-Until then, investigators should continue to set the PMC public release for their articles at 12 months after publication (or sooner if allowed).
+*NIH will be eliminating the 12-month embargo per federal guidance on December 31, 2025.
+Until then, investigators should continue to set the PMC public release date to 12 months after publication (unless the journal allows a shorter embargo period).

 Why is this policy important to me?